-Each visitor will be asked to undergo a health screening and receive an armband for that day.
+Each visitor will be asked to undergo a health screening on entry to the Women's and Children's Hospital.

 If you are pregnant, or planning a pregnancy, we understand that the current situation with COVID-19 may be causing you concern.
 What does it mean for you?